timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-And he said: What are you talking about???
+And he said: What is all this?
+I just want to write Clojure.

 ---